wooshings/cicada/README.md

 @NetworkNode("localhost", 1883, topics)
 class Main(Nymph):
     def _on_connect():
-        # Runs when the Node connects to a broker

     def _on_message(msg):
-        # Runs every time a message is received
 ```

 A Network Node works the same as a Node, but offers a few extra functions tailored for MQTT.